 Favorite Peregrine fact: There are so many different ways Peregrines communicate: with echups, chitters, wails, cakks, territorial echups, vision, speed, cliff racing, bowing and scraping, food exchanges.
 The ‘whitewash’ left by a peregrine on a roost or in a scrape, the ’bathtub ring’ left by hatchlings are all signs that every peregrine knows how to read and understand.
 With study, we can also learn to read peregrine signs and figure out what they’re saying to each other.

-Sean Peterson: Sean Peterson is a PhD candidate in UC Berkeley’s Department of Environmental Science, Policy, and Management.
-He currently studies wetland birds in the Sierra Nevada foothills, focusing primarily on Black Rails.
-At the University of Minnesota, he received his Masters Degree studying Golden-winged Warblers.
+Sean Peterson: Sean Peterson received his PhD from UC Berkeley’s Department of Environmental Science, Policy, and Management, studying wetland birds in the Sierra Nevada foothills.
+He received his Masters Degree studying Golden-winged Warblers at the University of Minnesota.
 Sean has been studying birds since 2006 when he spent a summer bird banding in Costa Rica.

 Favorite Peregrine fact: People have been hunting with Peregrine Falcons for a long time.
 The first known images of a Peregrine Falcon comes from Mongolia 3,000 years ago!
 Despite this, no species of Falcon has ever been fully domesticated.